 - San Joaquin County Economic Development

 - City of Boston

 - USA Spending

 - California Conservation Corps

 Many of the featured websites share common patterns, but they also share the same level of detail, or what we like to refer to as fit-and-finish.
-When all different aspects, from Information architecture, navigation design, to page layouts, typography, color, and photography come together, the website feels engaging and easy-to-use.
+When all different aspects, from Information architecture, and navigation design, to page layouts, typography, color, and photography come together, the website feels engaging and easy to use.
 The same is true of our award-winning websites for California Energy Commission, California Community Colleges, and Sacramento Municipal Utility District.